Lasting Pleasures vs. Fleeting Happiness

 Addictions

-ADDICTIONS – COUNTERFEIT WORLDS Fleshly Addictions Christ Himself told us that we have three enemies: the world, the flesh, and the devil.
+Addictions COUNTERFEIT WORLDS Fleshly Addictions Christ Himself told us that we have three enemies: the world, the flesh, and the devil.
 The “world” refers to other people, temptations, and counterfeit living without God in the Devil’s world.
 The flesh is our most powerful enemy… the flesh is most attracted to the world and its addictions.
-The Devil is…
+The devil is the most…

 Continue reading